 - If the value of the funds involved in the offense is $30,000 or more but less than $150,000, it is a third-degree felony.
 Third-degree felonies carry a punishment of imprisonment for a term ranging from 2 to 10 years and a maximum fine of $10,000.

 - If the value of the funds involved in the offense is $150,000 or more but less than $300,000, it is a second-degree felony.
-Second-degree felonies are punishable by imprisonment for a term ranging from 2 to 20 years and a maximum fine of $10,000.
+Second-degree felonies are punishable by imprisonment ranging from 2 to 20 years and a maximum fine of $10,000.

-- If the value of the funds involved in the offense is $300,000 or more, it is a first-degree felony.
+- If the value of the funds involved in the offense is $300,000, it is a first-degree felony.
 First-degree felonies carry a punishment of imprisonment for a term ranging from 5 to 99 years or life imprisonment and a maximum fine of $10,000.

 "So good to have an honest and knowledgeable team behind us."Angel